Amy Wilentz

 Amy Wilentz is an American journalist and writer.
-She is a professor of English at the University of California, Irvine, where she teaches in the Literary Journalism program.
-She received a 2013 National Book Critics Circle Award for her memoir, Farewell, Fred Voodoo: A Letter from Haiti, as well as a 2020 Guggenheim Fellowship in General Nonfiction.
-Wilentz was the Jerusalem correspondent for The New Yorker, and is a contributing editor at The Nation.
+She is a professor of English at the University of California, Irvine, where she teaches Literary Journalism.
+Wilentz received a 2013 National Book Critics Circle Award for her memoir, Farewell, Fred Voodoo: A Letter from Haiti, as well as a 2020 Guggenheim Fellowship in General Nonfiction.
+Wilentz is The New Yorker's former Jerusalem correspondent and is a contributing editor at The Nation.